Kelce: Win went all too well with Taylor in crowd

 "I know I brought all this attention to me," he said. "...
 What's real is that, you know, it is my personal life.
 I want to respect both of our lives."

 Swift's attendance appears to have brought a new segment of fans to the Chiefs.
-Sunday's broadcast ratings showed significant improvement in one demographic, as females age 12-17 were up nearly 8% from a year ago.
-The broadcast also led in female audience in every major demographic.
+Sunday's broadcast ratings showed significant improvement in one demographic, as female viewers age 12-17 were up nearly 8% from a year ago.
+The broadcast also led in female viewership in every major demographic.

 Kelce also received a boost.
 A spokesperson for sportswear and fan merchandise company Fanatics told The Associated Press on Tuesday that Kelce's jersey sales had spiked more than 400%.